-This course is the first in a two-course sequence.
-The course descriptions are as follows:
+This course is the second in a two-course sequence.
+The course descriptions are as follows, as modified to reflect the material not covered last semester.
+The material for this semester is found in Chapters 8-15 of the text.